 "Maybe they just don't understand the value of videos.
 Maybe they don't understand how many people you make smile all over the world for making videos, and that is exactly why making videos is the best thing in the world."

-- When Chuggaa was outed as a brony, some people decided to be assholes, but majority of his fanbase didn't have a problem with it.
+When Chuggaa was outed as a brony, some people decided to be assholes, but the majority of his fanbase didn't have a problem with it.

 "They’ll say, oh, this video only got 100 views.
 That’s huge!
 Imagine you’re standing on a pedestal with 100 people listening to what you have to say about a videogame.
 That’s awesome."

 Only a day after his return to making videos, Emile took time out of his day to go and personally thankAriZonia for her thoughtful comments during the time he had been sick to show he had seen them, even he had been unable to respond.